brson/wasm-opt-rs/notes.md

 we notice those changes and adapt to them.

-In the end we had [six layers of Rust abstractions][sixabs], which sounds like a large number for such a small project, but they all have a clear role in the stack.
+In the end we had [six layers of Rust abstractions][sixabs], including C++ shims for all the C++ APIs we needed, a Rust-style builder API, and a nearly-complete reimplementation of `wasm-opt`s own CLI argument parsing on top of the builder.
-Several layers are doing simple transformations around the FFI boundary.
+This feels like overkill for such a small project, but they all have a clear role in the stack, and several layers are doing simple transformations around the FFI boundary.

 The next sections discuss our objectives at the outset of the project, then the bulk of this post is about our experience attempting to fulfill them.